The rookie compound was supposed to stay quiet for a day.

 Michael was already standing.

 The carried rookie was half-covered in dust and blood.
 His breathing was ragged.
-One leg bent wrong below the brace.
+One leg was bent wrong below the brace.
 His hand was still locked in the front of the support officer's jacket.

 "Tunnel C," he said again.
 "Collapsed behind us.
 Three still inside."